scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 Depending on the asset type, publishing means either persisting a data set to a data store, deploying a machine learning model for consumption of other subsystems or publishing a report to be consumed by humans.
-Here, we exemplify this category by a KFServing component which publishes the trained TensorFlow deep learning model to Kubernetes.
+Here, we exemplify this category by a KFServing [kfserving]_ component which publishes the trained TensorFlow deep learning model to Kubernetes.
 KFServing, on top of KNative, is particular interesting as it draws from Kubernetes capabilities like canary deployment and scalability (including